andrew-codes/home-automation/k8s/graphql-api/README.md

 # GraphQL API

 This app provides a single interface to interact with the home automation system services.
 It provides a GraphQL endpoint that enables other services to query or mutate the home automation graph.
-The intention is for other services to use a single API instead of taking direct dependencies on several other services.
+The intention is for additional services to use a single API instead of taking direct dependencies on several other services.

 ## Running Locally